 As a user, you don't have to do anything special to make this work.
 When you click a link from on a Library web page, the Library web server decides whether you need the proxy server.
 If you are off-campus, you are prompted for your University Net ID and Active Directory password.
 Once that's verified, you'll get a link to begin using the e-resource through the proxy server.
 Your connection will stay authorized until either you close your web browser, or don't communicate with the proxy server for two hours.

 Both the library proxy server and CITES VPN service will re-route your internet traffic and change your IP address.
 However, the license terms for most of the Library's subscription databases restrict access to current University employees, students, and emeriti faculty.
-The CITES VPN allows a broader set of affiliated users, therefore even if you are connected to VPN, some electronic resources vendors may ask you to be authenticated by the Library proxy server to determine eligibility.

 It should work in conjunction with the Library proxy server.
 Unlike a standard HTTP proxy server, the Library proxy presents web pages that appear to come from a normal web server.
 It does this by searching the content of the pages it retrieves on your behalf, and rewriting the URLs so they refer back to itself instead of the remote servers it proxies.
 Therefore, you should not change your web browser's proxy settings to use our service.